Ancaster Branch Accessible Door Out of Order

 Cash Donations

-Gifts of cash are accepted and are used to enhance the services of the library system.
+Gifts of cash are accepted and used to enhance the Library's services.

 The Library reserves the right to use undesignated donations in the best interest of the Library, and shall make decisions regarding the investment, disposition and/or eventual disposal of all donations.

-Both designated and undesignated donations are welcomed.
+Both designated and undesignated donations are welcome.
 For designated donations, the Library will direct the donation to a specific purpose as outlined by the donor.

 Unless otherwise specified by the donor, cash donations received during the year are to be transferred to a Donations Reserve.
 Use of funds in the Reserve requires Board approval before being spent.

 The Board will be informed of individual cash donations of $25,000 or more.
-Staff will advise the Board of such donations and bring forward a recommendation for use of the funds such as transfer to the Donations Reserve or use for a specific purpose.
+Employees will advise the Board of such donations and bring forward a recommendation for use of the funds, such as transfer to the Donations Reserve or use for a specific purpose.

 Acceptance and handling of cash donations shall adhere to the Library’s Cash Handling Policy.